• HOSPITALITY

 Location: Toronto

-From the first meeting with founder Jeffrey Fenton, his passion for coffee as a cultural experience was immediately clear.
-We understood his vision and wanted to help him bring it to the Toronto community.
+From the first meeting with founder Jeffrey Fenton, his passion for coffee as a cultural experience was impossible to miss.
+We understood his vision immediately and wanted to help him bring it to Toronto.

-The brand's story has a beautiful personal dimension.
+The brand carries a beautiful personal dimension.
 Jeffrey has fond memories of drinking coffee with his parents over many years, and those moments were the seed for everything.
-Moment was built as a dedication to that relationship, with two of the blends named after his parents, Arlene and Brian.
+Moment was built as a dedication to that relationship.
+Two of the blends are named after his parents, Arlene and Brian.
 A third, Jony, was named in admiration of Sir Jony Ive, Apple's former Chief Design Officer and one of the most influential designers of our time.

 The coffee is roasted locally, which we loved.